naimsiddiquibd/NodeNote/README.md

 -----------------------------------
 Post API
 -----------------------------------
-15. Create: client side, form, submit button
+15. Create: client side, form, submit button, get value from inputs, onSubmit funstion, Send data to the server (https://github.com/naimsiddiquibd/react-project-1/blob/main/src/App.js)
-16.
+16. From the client side: Upload JSON data (https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)
+17. Add a middleware: app.use(express.json());
+18. From the server side: Get te value of the "req.body";, change the new post's id number to "friends.length + 1";, push it to the main array, "res.send(friend)"; (https://github.com/naimsiddiquibd/DinamicAPI-Parameter-PARAMS Line: 30-36)